hanaa-mohamed/cpprelude/docs/quick_select.md

 # quick_select

-`cpprelude::quick_select` a function that applies quick selection algorithm to find the *k*th smallest element in an unordered list.
-This function can find also the *k*th largest element according to the `Comparator` parameter.
+`cpprelude::quick_select` a function that applies quick selection algorithm to find the *k*-th smallest element in an unordered list.
+This function can find also the *k*-th largest element according to the `Comparator` parameter.

 ### Function signature